project-sunbird/sunbird.org-docs/features-documentation/contenteditor.md

   </tr>
   <tr>
     <td><b>Language Transliteration Tool</b> <br>
-      1. Select the language from the drop down list <br>2.
+      1. Select the language from the drop-down list <br>2.
 Click <b>Transliterate</b> <br>3.
-The original text is displayed in the textbox on the left and the transliterated text is displayed in the textbox on the right <br>4.
+The original text is displayed in the textbox on the left and the transliterated text is displayed in the text box on the right <br>4.
 Click <b>Add to Stage</b> to add the transliterated text to the slide</td>
     <td><img src="features-documentation/images/contenteditor/transliteration1.png"></td>
   </tr>
   </table>